Start your care

 Prices depend on who completes the assessment, where the clinic is located, and what type of testing is required.

-Because fees differ between states and providers, it’s always best to check directly with the clinic to understand what is included and what additional costs may apply.
+Because fees vary by state and provider, it’s best to check directly with the clinic to understand what is included and any additional costs that may apply.

 Private Pathways